troutacular/_starter/README.md

 Javascript files can be found in `assets-source/js` and have three sub directories for script types of Library: `lib`, Vendor: `vendor`, and Admin: `admin`.

-The `lib` files will compile automatically and be renamed to the value in the `gulpfile.js` under `project_info.assets.filename_base`.
+_The `lib` files will compile automatically and be renamed to the value in the `gulpfile.js` under `project_info.assets.filename_base`._

 The `admin` and `vendor` scripts are only compiled to their respective destination directories and are _not_ auto loaded to the theme output.
 This is intended to use the `functions.php` file to load the scripts with [wp_enqueue_script][] and allow for the use of dependency scripts.

 #### Library Scripts

-Javascript files in `assets-source/js/lib` will run jshint on the file and compile to `assets/js/lib/[paths.js.output.basename].min.js`.
+Javascript files in `assets-source/js/lib` will run jshint on the files, concatenate, minify and rename into a single file `assets/js/lib/[paths.js.output.basename].min.js`.

 __NOTE:__ `paths.js.output.basename` maps to `project_info.assets.filename_base`.

-These files will be combined (concatenated), minified, and renamed to the value in the `gulpfile.js` variable `project_info.assets.filename_base` with the extension `.min.js` attached.

 #### Vendor Scripts

+These are third party scripts maintained by other developers/organizations.

 Javascript files in `assets-source/js/vendor` will run jshint on the file and compile to `assets/js/vendor`.
-These are third party scripts maintained by other developers/organizations.

 _These files will not run jshint or be concatenated or minified._

 #### Admin Scripts

+These are intended to be individual scripts for WP-Admin.

 Javascript files in `assets-source/js/admin` will run jshint on the file and compile to `assets/js/admin`.
-These are intended to be individual scripts for WP-Admin.

 _These files will not run jshint or be concatenated or minified._

 ### CSS

-This project uses SCSS to compile a theme stylesheet.
-SCSS files withou an underscore `_` prefix in `assets-source/sass/` will be compiled with an autoprefixer (based on project settings) to `assets/css/[filename].css`.
+#### Compiling

+All stylesheets compiled will use an auto prefix generator based on the project settings under `config.autorprefixer`.

 CSS Maps will be compiled per stylesheet in `assets/css/maps/[filename].css.map`.

+#### Primary stylesheet

+The theme's stylesheet SCSS file `/assets-source/sass/theme-stylesheet.scss` will be compiled and renamed to the value in `project_info.assets.filename_base`.

+#### Right to Left

+The theme's RTL SCSS file `/assets-source/sass/rtl.scss` will be compiled and output to the theme's root directory.

+__NOTE:__ `rtl.css` will compile to the theme root `./` for WordPress support.

+#### All other stylesheets

+Other SCSS files without an underscore `_` prefix in `assets-source/sass/` will be compiled to `assets/css/[filename].css`.

-The stylesheets are only compiled to their respective destination directories and are _not_ auto loaded to the theme output.
+These stylesheets are only compiled to their respective destination directories and are _not_ auto loaded to the theme output.
 This is intended to use the `functions.php` file to load the scripts with [wp_enqueue_style][] and allow for the use of dependency requirements.

-__NOTE:__ `rtl.css` will compile to the theme root `./` for WordPress support.

 ### Images